Top productivity tools for remote teams

 🗃️ File collaboration tools

 Once you have all the files tucked away safely in the cloud, it’s time to get to work.
-While these don’t cover all of the work done in remote teams, all remote teams have to handle documents and require these tools.
+While these don’t cover all the work done in remote teams, all remote teams have to handle documents and require these team productivity tools:

-Google Suite is the most widespread set of tools for file collaboration out there.
+Google Workspace, formerly known as Google Suite, is the most widespread set of tools for file collaboration out there.
 Since it already comes with a Gmail account (which you can get for free), you can give it a spin.
-Business G Suite accounts start at $10 per user per month, which is a small fee for tools such as Docs, Sheets, Slides and many others rolled into one package.

 🎛️ Project management tools